Show or hide filename extensions on Mac

 For all files

-In the Finder on your Mac, choose Finder > Preferences, then click Advanced.
+In the Finder on your Mac, choose Finder > Settings, then click Advanced.

 Select or unselect “Show all filename extensions.”